PSP92/css-grid/README.md

 <img src="https://i.imgur.com/eNGNjZu.png" width=500/>

-Since the row is essentially spanning 3 rows we can also write it using the `span` keyword.
+Since the element is essentially spanning 3 rows we can also write it using the `span` keyword.

 ```css
 .main-content .section1 {